Raamsdonk

 for compensation.
 The catholics continued to use their overcrowded

-church, which was disguised as barn, for almost another century.
+church, which was disguised as a barn, for almost another century.

 In 1888 the construction of a new church was started, designed by

-neo-Romanogothic style with cloverleaf-shaped eastern part, with apses
+neo-Romanogothic style, with a cloverleaf-shaped eastern part with apses

-with ambulatories at the choir and the transept-arms.
-Although the
+with ambulatories at the choir and the transept-arms, a big polygonal crossing

 western towers were never finished, this church is often called the